-However, you still need to TRACK ROI.
+However, it would help if you still tracked ROI.
 This is different from calculating or measuring because you need some investment to start with, and social media has zero investment amount.
 For more social media marketing help into this tracking, you need to identify and then attach a monetary amount to your social media goals and see what you get from them.

 Difficult?
 Not really.
 Possible?
 Definitely.

 What Do You Want to Achieve from Social Media ROI?